Sex & Drugs & Rock & Roll: History

 The single did not chart, selling around 19,000 copies (a small amount for a single in 1977) but won critical acclaim.
 The original single was deleted after only two months.
-"That was the company's policy at the time: to go for fast sales on every single and then to delete it," Jankel recalled.
+"That was the company's policy at the time: to go for fast sales on every single and then to delete it", Jankel recalled.
 "So we didn't get much chance to climb up the main chart."

 Released as it was in the height of the popularity of punk rock, the song was misinterpreted (as it often is to this day) as a song about excess as its title and chorus would suggest.
-Although the single was banned by the BBC, a number of Radio 1 disc jockeys, including Annie Nightingale and John Peel, continued to promote the record.
+Although the single was banned by the BBC, a number of Radio 1 disc jockeys, including Annie Nightingale and John Peel, continued to promote the record, also playing the B-side.
 Dury himself, however, maintained that the song was not a punk anthem and said he was trying to suggest that there was more to life than a 9-to-5 existence (such as in his track-by-track comments in the sleeve-notes of Repertoire Records' Reasons to Be Cheerful: The Best of Ian Dury & the Blockheads compilation).
 The verses themselves are at times somewhat riddle-like, although always suggestive of an alternative lifestyle: